-Interior Design and Interior Decoration
+Interior Design vs Interior Decoration

 Interior Designer Training Programs

 There are 4 degree alternatives offered in interior design to obtain the training necessary to begin your new career in Winslow AR.
 Your selection will undoubtedly be influenced by your career objectives as well as the money and time that you have to invest in your education.
 But regardless of which degree program you choose to enroll in, be sure to choose one that is accredited.
 Accreditation is mandated in order to qualify for the National Council for Interior Design Qualification (NCIDQ) exam mandated in a number of states.
 More will be addressed on additional accreditation benefits later.
 Following are brief explanations of the interior design degrees that are offered.

 - Associate Degree.
 Associate degrees in interior design supply the minimum level of training needed to enter the field.
 They take roughly two years to finish and programs are available at many Arkansas trade schools and junior colleges.
 Graduates can usually qualify for entry level jobs as design assistants.

 - Bachelor’s Degree.
 Bachelor’s degrees are four year programs that provide more comprehensive training than the Associate Degree.
 They deal with the technical and creative facets of the trade required to become a designer.
 They are the minimum degree needed by a college graduate in order to obtain an entry level job as an interior designer.

 - Master’s Degree.
 These 2 year programs provide advanced design training after attaining the Bachelor’s Degree.
 Master’s Degrees provide options in specialized majors in general areas such as business offices or residential bathrooms.
 Many students enroll to improve their skills to be more competitive in the job market.

 - Doctorate Degree.
 Doctoral degrees are mostly for those professionals who desire to teach interior design at a university or college level.
 The programs vary in length but are typically completed in 3 to 5 years.